Saturday, 1 March 2025

 https://k-punk.org/

-I also noticed that The Incredible Kulk blog, by one of my favourite music critics, Neil Kulkarni, who tragically passed away suddenly in 2023, is now empty of content, and this saddened me greatly.
+I also noticed that The Incredible Kulk blog, by one of my favourite music critics, Neil Kulkarni, who tragically passed away suddenly in 2023, is now empty of content, and this has saddened me greatly.

 https://bowiesongs.tumblr.com/